flutter-institute/webauthn/README.md

 final getAssertionOptions = GetAssertionOptions.fromJson(options);
 ```

 Step 7 of [authenticatorGetAssertion](https://www.w3.org/TR/webauthn/#sctn-op-get-assertion) requires that the authenticator prompt a credential selection.
-This has not yet been implemented, so the first credential is currently used.
+This has not yet been implemented, so the last credential is currently used.